 Performing Arts:

-...Forms of creative activity that are performed in front of an audience, such as dramamusic, and dance:centre for the performing arts
+...Forms of creative activity that are performed in front of an audience, such as drama, music, and dance:a centre for the performing arts

 Musical Theatre:

-...A genre of drama in which singing and dancing play an essential part:successful professional career in musical theatre
+...A genre of drama in which singing and dancing play an essential part:a successful professional career in musical theatre

 I then considered including 'education' or 'teaching' alongside one of these options, for example;